-- Recipients must provide services to eligible clients regardless of the client's ability to pay for the service and/or the client's current or past health condition. - Services must be available and reasonably accessible to all people living with HIV or impacted by HIV who reside in Wisconsin, and request services within the agency's service area.
+- Subrecipients must provide services to eligible clients regardless of the client's ability to pay for the service and/or the client's current or past health condition. - Services must be available and reasonably accessible to all people living with HIV who reside in Wisconsin, request services, and reside in the agency's service area.